Sourav-prince/bus-schedule/README.md

 ### Bus Schedule demo app
-This is a demo of showing transit buses available using public api called nextbus
+This is a demo of showing transit buses available using public api called nextbus.
 ## installation
 Follow these steps
 ```